mittons/mittons/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on building my skills and extending my capabilities in creating cool stuff!

+- 🌱 I’m currently learning whatever I get my hands on...
+Good, efficient and collaborative development practices peak my interest these days!

+- 👯 I’m always willing to entertain ideas of collaboration.
+Whether it is idea sharing, forming and defining projects or contributing to implementations!

+- 😄 Pronouns: They/them or He/him generally.
+With friends or friendly people any pronoun works.

 <!--
 **mittons/mittons** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.